-Besides LEDs, there are also 2x5 pin headers [10] in both COMPACT PORT and EXPANDED PORT sections.
+Besides LEDs, there are also 2x5 pin headers [8] in both COMPACT PORT and EXPANDED PORT sections.
 All the pins which belong to a specific PORT are routed to the 2x5 pin header located in that PORT section, along with the GND and the power rail.
-Pins on these headers are labeled with ordinal numbers which correspond to the ordinal numbers of the pins within the specific MCU PORT.
-They are labeled following the color coding scheme.

-These 2x5-pin headers can be used to expand the connectivity of the UNI-DS v8 development board, allowing interfacing with other devices, peripherals, and measurement equipment, either by using IDC10 extension cables, IDC10 female sockets, or simply by using jumper wires.
-Enhanced connectivity is one of the key features of UNI-DS v8 development board, there are many connectivity options provided.
+These 2x5-pin headers can be used to expand the connectivity of the Fusion for STM32 v8 development board, allowing interfacing with other devices, peripherals, and measurement equipment, either by using IDC10 extension cables, IDC10 female sockets, or simply by using jumper wires.
+Enhanced connectivity is one of the key features of Fusion for STM32 v8 development board, there are many connectivity options provided.
 However, 2x5-pin headers allow the most extensive connectivity as they expose all the available GPIO MCU pins to the outside world.